d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 With that motivation in place, the hypothesis is stated as follows.

-The displacement framework's velocity response to a mass distribution shaped as a constrained radial occupancy profile — a single declining gradient sampled at central concentration, broad disk, outer transition, and faint tail — reproduces observed galactic rotation curves across the SPARC sample plus the Milky Way and M31, with no mass required at radii beyond the visible galaxy and no dark-matter halo component invoked.
+The displacement framework's velocity response to a mass distribution shaped as a constrained radial occupancy profile — a single declining gradient sampled at central concentration, broad disk, outer transition, and terminal falloff — reproduces observed galactic rotation curves across the SPARC sample plus the Milky Way and M31, with no mass required at radii beyond the visible galaxy and no dark-matter halo component invoked.

 The hypothesis has three independently testable parts: